latj/Azure-ArcVM-ESU/README.md

 # Azure-ArcVM-ESU

 This repo is a set of Runbooks that allows you to schedule creation and assignment of ESU Licenses for Windows Server 2012 or Windows Server 2012 R2.
-It creates a Automantion account and two runbooks, one for creation and one for deactivation licenses,
+It creates a Automantion account and two runbooks, one for creation and one for removing licenses.

 *Quick start:*